walkerm01/intro-genomics-project2/README.txt

 Quick update everyone I just wanted to let you all know that the programming class I took this morning was super legit.
 10/10 would recommend.

+testing whether or not I can make a 2nd branch